Pyrdacor/Ambermoon/FileSpecs/Maps3D.md

 If a bit is set to 0 it is not explored, if set to 1 it is explored.

 Note that the initial maps seem to be fully explored but if a map is entered and the map should not be explored at this state, the automap is adjusted to represent an unexplored map.
+Maybe there is some bit in the savegame which states if a map was already entered or not or all maps are marked as fully unexplored when starting a new game.

 ### Bit order